xuankimtran/docs-1/pages/katalon-studio/docs/create-test-case.md

 ## Generate Test Steps in Script Mode

-In addition to the [Manual view](/display/KD/Test+Case+Manual+View), Katalon Studio allows expert users to programmatically write automated test in the Script view of Test Cases.
-Users with Groovy/Java backgrounds can modify the test script as needed.

 Once a new test case is created, you can switch to the **Script view** using the corresponding tab at the footer of the test case editor.
 Test steps specified in the **Manual view** are translated into a Groovy script in **Script view**.

 ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/script-view/image2017-6-30-193A243A19.png)